mean3374/subdomain-enum-http-https-checker/README.md

 # subdomain-enum-http-https-checker
-The "Subdomain enumeration HTTP/HTTPS Status Checker" is a Python script designed to check the HTTP/HTTPS status of subdomains for a given domain.
-It helps users identify which subdomains are accessible via HTTP, HTTPS, both, or not reachable.
+The "Subdomain Enumeration HTTP/HTTPS Status Checker" is a Python script designed to enumerate subdomain for a given domain and also check the HTTP/HTTPS status of subdomains.
+It helps penetration tester to automate task for information gathering phase and identify which subdomains are accessible via HTTP, HTTPS, both, or not reachable.

-This Python script checks the HTTP/HTTPS status of subdomains of a given domain.
-It uses the `requests` library to make HTTP requests, `tqdm` to display progress bars, and `tabulate` to format the output into tables.
+This project uses the `requests` library to make HTTP requests, `tqdm` to display progress bars, and `tabulate` to format the output into tables.

 ## Requirements